 So let’s say for this example I choose future generations.

-I sit for a second, just checking in with my body, taking in a few easy breaths and then see where do I notice the importance of future generations in my body.
+I sit for a second, just checking in with my body, taking in a few easy breaths, and then seeing where I notice the importance of future generations in my body.
 I focus on the sensations.
 I notice a broadness around my back, the bottom of my spine is flexible and stable at the same time.
-I let colors images sounds or any other information arrive to me.
-I sit with, in this case a big green warm blob kind of thing that makes my back feel really big and strong 🙂 for a little while and I just notice how this valuing of future generations is inside of me, it is part of me, and at the same time my whole body is relaxed and flexible.
+I let colours, images, sounds or any other information arrive to me.
+I sit with, in this case, a big green warm blob kind of thing that makes my back feel big and robust ? for a little while.
+I just noticed how this valuing of future generations is inside of me, it is part of me, and at the same time, my whole body is relaxed and flexible.

-Later, when I enter into the gatherings, where often there are conversations that make me uncomfortable, or I catch little grimaces people make as their feelings instead of being expressed just seep through their faces, I check in with my body.
-After a little tightening up, as my nervous system responds to the discomfort, I breathe in.
-I notice the sensations that are representing the value of future generations in me, and I let my body and nervous system relax.
+Later, when I enter the gatherings, there are often conversations that make me uncomfortable, or I catch little grimaces people make as their feelings, instead of being expressed, seep through their faces.
+I check in with my body.
+After a bit of tightening up, as my nervous system responds to the discomfort, I breathe in.
+I notice the sensations representing the value of future generations in me, and I let my body and nervous system relax.

-In this way I do not get to caught up in worrying about the uncomfortable things and I can manage to hang onto myself and even enjoy the gathering.
+In this way, I do not get too caught up in worrying about the uncomfortable things, and I can manage to hang onto myself and even enjoy the gathering.